TD-Community/TDVersionExplorer/README.md

 - **Version Filtering**: Restrict results to specific TD versions.
 - Context menu on filename:
   - Open the source file location in explorer
-  - Opem the source in TD IDE (when installed)
+  - Open the source in TD IDE (when installed)
   - Open the .err file after conversion (when available)
 - Context menu on selection column to select all/deselect all files to convert
 - Open source and destination folders in explorer
+- Sort list using column header

 #### Example TD Files